-Some patients will take part in the ERP.
-The programme will be discussed with you in greater detail at your pre-treatment appointment, if appropriate.

-If it is recommended and you agree to take part, we will ask you to drink some carbohydrate drinks the day before and the day of surgery.
+We will discuss the programme with you in greater detail at your pre-treatment appointment.
+If you agree to take part, we will ask you to drink some carbohydrate drinks the day before and the day of surgery.
 We ask you drink four pre-op carbohydrate drinks the evening before surgery, and two pre-op carbohydrate drinks on the morning of surgery.
 This is safe to do and has been agreed by the surgical and anaesthetic team.